 Best Bassinet For Bedside Sleeping:

 This product is made specifically for co-sleeping.
 It goes in bed with mom and dad, but gives your baby their own space for sleeping.
+This will help to minimize the risks associated with in-bed sleeping, while still having the benefits that this arrangement provides.

 In my opinion, the SwaddleMe By Your Bed Sleeper is one of the best bassinets for bed sharing.